GRAINS-Corn, soybeans climb as U.S. crop ratings drop

 Moscow brushed aside concerns the deal could be derailed, saying it targeted only military infrastructure.
 Ukraine denounced the attack as showing that Moscow cannot be trusted.

-(Reporting by Christopher Walljasper; additional reporting by Sybille de La Hamaide and Naveen Thukral; Editing by David Gregorio)
+(Reporting by Christopher Walljasper; additional reporting by Sybille de La Hamaide and Naveen Thukral; Editing by Marguerita Choy)

 ((Christopher.Walljasper@thomsonreuters.com; 1 630 269 3072; Reuters Messaging: christopher.walljasper.thomsonreuters.com@reuters.net))